Jamb91/importSongs_Spotify_YT/README.md

 Thanks and regards!
 Disclaimer: This code cannot be taken to learn or as a guide, but as inspiration to generate similar programs in its use, personally I do not have any CS or similar studies and I am simply a person who had a need and basic / medium knowledge programming using Python.

+The program connects to your Spotify account with the Facebook account and the YouTube Music account via Google